pseudozach/LightningPayment/README.md

 It should display a lightning invoice and QR code image.

 Newly created accounts won't be able to edit until they have paid.

+Refresh the page after payment and user will have edit rights.